ColeoCofer/Game-Off-2025/game-off-2025/FIREFLY_TESTING_GUIDE.md

 ## Implementation Complete! ✅

+**IMPORTANT: Fireflies only count if you complete the level without dying!**
+- Collect firefly → it disappears temporarily
+- Die/restart → firefly respawns (not permanently saved yet)
+- Complete level → fireflies saved permanently

 The firefly collectible system has been fully implemented with the following features:

 ### What Was Implemented: